yossarianirving/pyvatebin/README.md

 # pyvatebin
 **Pyvatebin** is a simple pastebin written in python using the Flask framework.
+It uses the WebCrypto API to encrypt and decrypt the pastes.
+To my knowledge, pyvatebin is the only encrypted pastebin to do so.

 # Current Features

 * Uses Python with the Flask framework.
 * SQLite database.
-* Client side encryption/decryption (default: AES-128).
+* Client side encryption/decryption (default: AES-256 GCM).
 * Server has no knowledge of paste content.
 * Clone paste.
+* WebCrypto as the cryptographic interface.
+* Pure Vanilla JS.

 # Planned Features

 * Burn after reading.
 * Delete after set amount of time.
 * Normal, raw and HTML page rendering.
-* WebCrypto as the cryptographic interface.

 # Improvements needed